Are surcharges coming back to travel?

 Finally, if you have booked a package holiday, there is some chance the tour operator may come after you for some extra cash.
 They are allowed to do so, if they can demonstrate that their costs have risen sharply.
 Which, in these dark days, should not be difficult.

-The law is strict, though: increases of below 2 per cent must be absorbed by the travel provider, and for anything above 8 per cent, they must offer the option to cancel for a full refund instead.
+Abta, the travel association, says that increases of below 2 per cent must be absorbed by the travel provider.
+And the Package Travel Regulations stipulate that for any surcharge above 8 per cent, the travel firm must offer the option to cancel for a full refund instead.
 Most surcharges tend to be exactly 8 per cent, predictably enough.

 If only we could predict events in southeast Europe with such certainty.